robandpdx/aws-oidc-provider-github-actions/README.md

 # oidc-provider-github-actions
 This repo contains a cloudformation template used to setup the OIDC provider and roles for Github actions.
 The roles are added via nested stacks.
-To add more roles simply copy the following section of template.yml and edit the `RepositoryName` under `Parameters`.
+To add more roles simply copy the following section of template.yml and edit the top level indentifier, in this case `roleRepo1`, and `RepositoryName` under `Parameters`.
 ```yml
   roleRepo1:
     Type: AWS::CloudFormation::Stack